Abneco/ja/README.md

     requires org.junit.jupiter; // @6.1.3
 }
 ```

-JUnit is part of this module at runtime, and its tests and resources remain in the packaged module.

 Benchmarks follow the same pattern.
 Add the JMH tool as a static requirement when benchmarks live with the implementation: